IRS Forms

 What is Form 8979 used for?

-Form 8979 is used to revoke a partnership representative designation, notify the IRS of a partnership representative’s resignation, or designate a new partnership representative after an IRS BBA centralized partnership audit proceeding has begun.
+Form 8979 is used to revoke a partnership representative designation, notify the IRS of a partnership representative’s resignation, or designate a new partnership representative mid-cycle, separate from the annual Form 1065 designation.
 It is not used for the annual PR designation on Form 1065, which happens directly on the partnership return.

 When can a partnership revoke a partnership representative?

-A partnership can revoke a partnership representative’s designation during an active BBA audit proceeding by filing Form 8979 and requesting IRS consent.
-The revocation is not effective until the IRS formally accepts it.
+A partnership can change its partnership representative by filing Form 8979 to designate a successor; checking Box 1 in Part I automatically revokes any prior designation for that tax year.
+No separate IRS consent is required for the revocation to take effect.
 Revocations must generally be accompanied by the designation of a successor PR to avoid leaving the audit without an authorized representative.

 Does a partnership representative have to be a partner?